hackclub/blot/docs/GET_A_BLOT.md

 # How to Get a Blot!

 So you just found out about this cool robotic drawing machine which you can build yourself, but how can you get one?
-The Blot is paid for by Hack Club, including shipping, but you should check for customs fees in your country before ordering. [^1]
+The Blot is paid for by Hack Club, including shipping, but you should check for customs fees in your country before ordering

-[^1]: Customs fees aren't covered by Hack Club, so please look into how much customs is for an electronics kit order being shipped from the US if you are based outside the US.
+(Customs fees aren't covered by Hack Club, so please look into how much customs is for an electronics kit order being shipped from the US if you are based outside the US)

 **Prefer a video instead?
-You can find that [here!](https://youtu.be/AmbjNEPuv14)**
+You can find that __[here!](https://youtu.be/AmbjNEPuv14)__**

 ## 1) Make a unique piece of generative art